Quick Guide to Fixing Computer Hardware

 Yes, I said toothpaste.
 It is a mild abrasive, meaning that rubbing it on the optical disk can reduce the depth of scratches.

 Just rub a little -- not too much.
 Your goal is to reduce the depth of the scratches in the outer plastic layer while not rubbing through to the substrate media beneath.
 You may want to rub just a bit, dry the disc and try reading it again, rub again, try reading again, etc. Proceed carefully, and after several tries, you'll find that even a lot of scratches or a very deep scratch will yield to your efforts.
-Viola!
-You have a readable disc again.
+I've found that this trick works even for discs others have told me are damaged way beyond repair.

 Optical Disc -- Drive Fails

 First ask yourself: do you really need your optical drive anymore?
 In many cases, you can just use a USB memory stick (or "thumb drive") instead.
-They cost less, read and write data faster, and store more data.
+They read and write data faster, and store more data.
+They cost less as measured on a cost-per-byte-stored basis.

-If you do still need your disc drive -- say you have a DVD/CD collection -- keep in mind that new drives are cheap.
+If you do still need your disc drive -- say you have a DVD or CD collection -- keep in mind that new drives are cheap.
 But first check all connectors, ensure the OS recognizes the device, and that you have a working driver installed.

 What if the problem is sporadic?
 First ensure that it's not the individual disc you're trying to read that is the problem (see the above section).